cbarria/SpinLegends/QUICK_SETUP_GUIDE.md

 ## 🎉 **Ready!**

-Once you complete these steps, your Beyblade game will have complete multiplayer.
-Players will be able to:
+Once you complete these steps, your SpinLegends game will have complete multiplayer with:
-- Connect automatically
-- See other players in real-time
-- Fight in multiplayer battles
+- ✅ Automatic connection and setup
+- ✅ Dynamic health bars for all players
+- ✅ Elegant, transparent UI
-- Collide and damage each other
+- ✅ Smooth movement and collisions
+- ✅ Mobile-optimized controls
+- ✅ English interface throughout

 Enjoy SpinLegends multiplayer! 🏆